TooFatToKidnapp/snow_crash/level13/resources/writeup.md

 {
     if (getuid() == 0x1092)
         return printf("your token is %s\n", ft_des("boe]!ai0FB@.:|L6l@A?>qJ}I"));

     printf("UID %d started us but we we expe…", getuid(), 0x1092);
     exit(1);
     /* no return */
 }
 ```

-using gdb we can jump straight to the `printf` line to get the decrypted flag :
+using gdb we can bypass the `getuid` condition and print the token

 ```
 (gdb) file level13